 What Is Methadone?

-Methadone is a synthetic opiate drug, working on the opioid receptors in the brain, to produce a feeling of euphoria.
-It’s most commonly prescribed in pain management, or as a substitute medication for individuals addicted to (e.g.) heroin, and wishing to recover.
+Methadone is a synthetic opiate drug, that works on the opioid receptors in the brain.
+This produces a feeling of euphoria.
+It’s most commonly prescribed in chronic pain management, or as a substitute medication for individuals addicted to (e.g.) heroin, during severe withdrawal symptoms.

 Methadone is extremely addictive, some users say even more so than heroin itself, and it has a half life of anywhere from 8-60 hours typically.

-Methadone is a controlled medication, and often, individuals prescribed methadone will be asked to consume it under pharmacist supervision.
+Methadone is a controlled substance and is usually consumed under pharmacist supervision.

 Why Is Methadone So Addictive?

-In non-essential use, i.e. use of methadone where no pain exists, addiction can embed itself quickly.
+In non-essential use, i.e. use of methadone where no pain exists, addiction can establish itself quickly.

 Receptor areas in the brain quickly become habituated, meaning, it takes increasing amounts of the drug to produce the same euphoric effects.